How to Choose the Best Propellers for Your FPV Drone: Beginner’s Guide and Recommendations

 Here is a table that shows which size propeller to use with different motors and voltages..

 FPV drone sizes are typically categorized by the maximum propeller size that can be used in that frame.
-The most popular FPV drone size is probably 5-inch due to its versatility, as it can be used for racing and freestyle.
+The most popular FPV drone size is probably 5-inch due to its versatility, as it can be used for racing, freestyle, cinematic and long range.
 It can comfortably carry a full-size GoPro camera, thus it’s often used for capturing cinematic shots as well.
 The 7-inch builds are more suited for long-range flights because it can carry a much larger battery and the larger 7″ propellers are often more efficient that smaller 5″.
-You can learn about all the different drone sizes in this post, I won’t repeat it here.
+I won’t go into too much detail here, you can learn about all the different drone sizes in this post.

 Thrust